 The College offers a variety of online courses taught in an asynchronous fashion using the Blackboard Learning Management System.
 Students not enrolled in a fully online degree program may take up to 50% of their degree requirements per term in an online or blended format without financial aid implications.
-Traditional students need written approval from the Associate Dean to take more than 50% of their term credits online.
 Attendance in an online course is based on the weekly submission of quality academic work by the week's due date.
 Thus, any student who fails to complete any of their weekly academic work will be marked absent.
 The last date of attendance for an online course is determined by the last date of academic submission.